abeer-khan/Reddit-Gender-Movements/README.md

 # A Data-driven Analysis of Gendered Subreddits (The Red Pill, Men's Rights, Feminism, Ask Men, Ask Women)

 I've submitted a paper summarizing this work.
 It's under review.
-In the meantime, skim my thesis https://uwspace.uwaterloo.ca/handle/10012/14973?show=full  !
+In the meantime, skim the abstract & Chapter 6 of my thesis https://uwspace.uwaterloo.ca/handle/10012/14973?show=full  !

 # A. Why I did it?
 What are the gender issues people discuss today?
 What do we know about the people who discuss them?
 Where should we even look to find this information?